Dr. Craig T. Cobane

 My Role in the Honors College

 I pretend to supervise and increase the efficiency of a great group of faculty and staff.
 Additionally, I oversee the strategic direction of the College and make decisions that others are glad they do not have to make.
 Increasingly, my time focuses on building relationships with alumni and friends of the Honors College.
-Finally, when I am really lucky, I hang out and try to influence a wonderful group of Honors students.
+Finally, when I am really lucky, I hang out and try to influence a wonderful group of Honors scholars.

 I have Ph.D. and M.A. in political science from the University of Cincinnati and a.
 B.S. in Political Science, from the University of Wisconsin-Green Bay.